 Explanation: There was this group of hedonists in Gibeah who made their perverted “request” known quite clearly.

-They pounded on the door in an rude, obscene and decadent manner, implying elevated sexual aggression and lust in these sexually immoral folks.
+They pounded on the door in an rude, obscene and decadent manner, implying elevated sexual aggression and sexually immoral lust.

 9) Numbers 31:17